prioritizr/prioritizr/docs/reference/add_cuts_portfolio.md

 - number_solutions:

-  `integer` number of attempts to generate different solutions.
+  `integer` value denoting the number of required solutions.
 Defaults to 10.

+- verbose:

+  `logical` should progress on generating multiple solutions be displayed?
+Defaults to `TRUE`.

 ## Value